fern-api/fern/CONTRIBUTING.md

 ### Compiling

-To compile all the packages in the repository , run
+To compile all the packages in the repository, run

 ```sh
 go build ./...